melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 # Create provision scenario

-Sparky is really cool as it has all you need to provision VMs, let's say for all VMs we need to install podman and for frontend VMs we want to install nginx server:
+Sparky is really cool as it has all you need to provision VMs, let's say for all VMs we need to install podman and for frontend VM we want to install nginx server:

 `nano sparrowfile`